lasrol/ThrallBot-docs/index.md

 *Using ThrallBot is easy!
 Below is a list of commands that will get you started, followed by examples of usage.*

 + **!list**
-   - hows a list of all files uploaded to your server
+   - Shows a list of all files uploaded to your server. **PM istedenfor channel wide, Anders?**

 + **!insertfilename**